 Relationships are defined in the edges, which makes searches related to these relationships naturally fast.
 Plus, they are flexible because new nodes and edges can be added easily.
 They also don’t have to have a defined schema like a traditional relational database.

 However, they are not very good for querying the whole database, where relationships aren’t as well—or at all—defined.
-They also don’t have a standard language for querying, which means moving between different graph database types comes with a learning requirement.
+They also don’t have a standard language for querying, which means that switching between different graph database types requires additional learning.

 Wide-column databases